Selective Admissions to Health Professions Programs

 - Select the program of interest under "Health Professions Pre-Advisement" heading

-- Submit the online application during the designated application period (see below), if eligible.
+- Submit the online application during the designated application period, if eligible.
 Students not meeting requirements should continue to work with their advisor to determine needed qualifications.
+See below for the Health Professions Application Period.

-- Verify the application status using your student (Zimbra) e-mail account.
+- Verify the application status using your student (myRichland) e-mail account or personal email if on file with the college.

 I thought Richland had an open admissions policy.
 Why are these programs selective?